 The Company's products require a wide variety of components and materials.
 Although the Company has multiple sources of supply for most of its materials requirements, certain components and raw materials are supplied by sole-source vendors, and the Company's ability to perform certain contracts depends on their performance.
 In the past, these required raw materials and various purchased components generally have been available in sufficient quantities.
-However, in each of the Company's segments, there are instances of some risk of shortages of materials or components due to reliance on sole or limited source of supply.
-See Item 1A Risk Factors.
+However, in each of the Company's segments, there are instances of some risk of shortages of materials or components due to reliance on sole or limited sources of supply.
+See Item 1A.
+Risk Factors.

 In the Utility Solutions segment, in addition to its internal manufacturing of RF end-products, Aclara RF has contracts with three independent manufacturers which produce and supply a significant amount of such end-products, as well as contracts with several of the suppliers of the raw materials that are incorporated into such end-products.
-Aclara PLS has arrangements with two independent manufacturers which produce and supply substantially all of Aclara PLS's power-line end-products.
-One of these manufacturers is an industry leader with worldwide operations.
+Aclara PLS has arrangements with three independent manufacturers which produce and supply substantially all of Aclara PLS's power-line end-products.
+Two of these manufacturers are industry leaders with worldwide operations.
 Each of these manufacturers is directed by Aclara PLS to purchase certain unique raw material components from suppliers designated by Aclara PLS.
 Aclara PLS also has contracts with certain of the raw material suppliers, directing them to supply such raw materials to Aclara PLS's manufacturers.
 The Company believes that the above-described manufacturers and suppliers will be reliable sources for Aclara's end-products for the foreseeable future.

 The Test segment is a vertically integrated supplier of electro-magnetic ("EM") shielding products, producing most of its critical RF components.
 However, this segment purchases significant quantities of raw materials such as steel, copper, nickel and wood.
-Accordingly, the segment is subject to price fluctuations in the worldwide raw materials markets.
+Accordingly, the segment is subject to price fluctuations in the worldwide raw materials markets, although ETS-Lindgren has contracts with three suppliers of certain raw materials.

 The Filtration segment purchases supplies from a wide array of vendors.
 In most instances, multiple vendors of raw materials are screened during a qualification process to ensure that there will not be an interruption of supply should one of them discontinue operations.
 Nonetheless, in some situations, there is a risk of shortages due to reliance on a limited number of suppliers or because of price fluctuations due to the nature of the raw materials.
-For example, titanium, an important raw material for VACCO, may continue to sometimes be in short supply.
+For example, aerospace-grade titanium, an important raw material for VACCO and PTI, may continue to sometimes be in short supply.